shaharfrank/multilevelcli/README.md

 ## Partial parsing
 To allow the parser to parse only tokens it is programmed to and ignore the rest just initialize the cli with the partial flag.
-After parsing you can retrieve the unparsed tokens using the CliResult.unparsed_tokens() method **[TODO: explain format of the result.
-Is this a string? list? dictionary?]**.
+After parsing you can retrieve the unparsed tokens array (list of strings) using the CliResult.unparsed_tokens() method.
 For example:
 ```python